open-component-model/ocm-spec/doc/appendix/E/README.md

 for helm charts providing the filesystem helm chart format regardless of the storage method and supported media type.

-Besides those types, there are some vendor types that are typically used:
+Besides these centrally defined types, some typically used vendor specific types are:

 - [`landscaper.gardener.cloud/blueprint`](blueprint.md) an installation description for the landscaper tool
 - [`toiPackage`](toiPackage.md) a package for the Tiny OCM Installation Framework.
 - [`toiExecutor`](toiExecutor.md) an executor for the Tiny OCM Installation Framework